Gaurav0502/electricity-forecasting/.github/CONTRIBUTING.md

 ```
 Any other input to the function will result in ValueError!

+- If you use any new module from Python to do your work, please add it inside requirements.txt.

 # Guidelines for pull request
 Before making a pull request, ensure the following requirements are fulfilled: